 Southern University is a drug free zone under Louisiana law.
 Southern University complies with Louisiana a state law that prohibits the use, possession and sale of illegal drugs.
-Southern University is also a smoke free zone.

 Smoke-free Zone

 Southern University is a smoke-free zone in accordance with policies established by the Southern University Board of Supervisors.
 This policy applies to both indoor and outdoor areas of the campus.